coralproject/talk/docs/plugins-quickstart.md

 {"url":"http://localhost:3000/my-article.html","title":"My Article"}
 ```

-After hitting the endpoint, I can also look at the terminal running `yarn dev-start` and see the access log and my `console.log()` statement:
+After hitting the endpoint, I can also look at the terminal running `yarn dev-start` and see my `console.log()` and the access log:

 ```
 { url: 'http://localhost:3000/my-article.html',
   title: 'My Article' }
-POST /api/v1/asset-manager 200 1.379 ms - 682309
+POST /api/v1/asset-manager 200 1.379 ms - 68
 ```

 ### Save the asset